Qiskit/qiskit-metapackage/docs/contributing_to_qiskit.rst

 are bumped, then it will start pulling documentation from the new version.
 This means that fixes for incorrect API documentation will need to be included in a new release.
-Documentation fixes are valid backports for a stable patch release per the stable branch policy (see that section below).
+Documentation fixes are valid backports for a stable patch release per the stable branch policy (see that section above).

 During the build process, the contents of each element's ``docs/apidocs/`` are recursively copied into a shared copy of ``doc/apidocs/`` in the meta-package